xomicloud/javascript/README.md

-# Xomi - JavaScript Application
+# Xomi - JavaScript Secure Application

 ## Introduction

-This is a bare bones JavaScript server application which can packaged as an AWS lambda or run standalone.
+This is a bare bones JavaScript secure application which can packaged as an AWS lambda or run standalone.
 It has an unrestricted home page and a restricted settings page together with sign in and sign out endpoints and an OAuth callback endpoint.

 ## Contact